 • Use mosquito nets and plug-in room vaporisers.

-• Use a clothing treatment such a EX4 Anti Mosquito for Frabrics to kill mosquitoes that land on clothing.
+• Use an incecticide clothing treatment to kill mosquitoes that land on clothing.
 Apply to clothing being worn in high risk areas and areas of outbreak.